redis/redis-doc/commands/client-setinfo.md

 Currently the supported attributes are:
 * `lib-name` - meant to hold the name of the client library that's in use.
-* `lib-ver` - meant to hod the client library's version.
+* `lib-ver` - meant to hold the client library's version.

 There is no limit to the length of these attributes.
-However it is not possible to use spaces, newlines, or other non-printable characters this would violate the format of the `CLIENT LIST` reply.
+However it is not possible to use spaces, newlines, or other non-printable characters that would violate the format of the `CLIENT LIST` reply.

 Note that these attributes are **not** cleared by the RESET command.